-Few cities have bounced back from as many natural disasters as Port Louis, or Port Napoleon as it was briefly known in the early 19th century before the British took the island.
+Few cities have bounced back from as many natural disasters as Port Louis, or Port Napoleon as it was briefly known in the early 19th century before the British invaded the island.
 Between 1773 and 1892 a series of fires, plagues and tropical storms all tried, and failed, to level the town.
 In 1819 cholera arrived from Manila on the frigate Topaz, killing an estimated 700 Port Louis residents.
-Things quietened down until 1866, when malaria suddenly appeared on the scene, causing a further 3700 fatalities.
+There was then relative calm until 1866, when malaria suddenly arrived on the island, causing a further 3700 fatalities.
 Around this time people started heading for the cooler (and healthier) Central Plateau, so the town's population was mercifully small when the 1892 cyclone whipped through and destroyed 3000 homes.

 The 20th century saw Port Louis become one of Africa's most important financial centres and ports – to which the ever-growing number of high-rise glass-fronted banks in the city centre attests.